 Open-Source E-commerce Platforms

-Let us now look briefly at some providers of open source digital commerce software.
+Let us now look briefly at some providers of open source digital commerce software in 2021.
 Some are from major providers like Adobe, while others are from individuals or small teams working at GitHub (a platform for developers).

 Magento from Adobe offers two versions of e-commerce platforms, one open source and the other cloud-based eCommerce.
 The open source version is offered as “The eCommerce Platform for Developers and Small Businesses” and “software (that) delivers the features you need to build and grow a unique online store from the ground up.”